 Original Broadway Cast, 1953 (Columbia/Sony) (5 / 5) Based on music by the Russian composer Alexander Borodin, this is the classic Arabian Nights musical.
 Starring the magnificent Alfred Drake as Hajj the poet, Kismet is one of the greatest cast albums ever recorded — unsurpassed and indispensable.
 The show is a poetic fantasy about fate, an almost operatic treatment of the belief that a man can control his own destiny through industry and wit.
 Drake is at the height of his powers here, his every moment of brio, wisdom, and romantic musicality bursting from this excellent-sounding monophonic recording.
 Seldom has a score been as well conducted as this one is by Louis Adrian.
 Drake’s exceptional performance is ably supported by Richard Kiley as the Caliph, with his rich, sexy baritone voice.
 Soprano Doretta Morrow is lovely in “Baubles, Bangles, and Beads,” “And This Is My Beloved,” and Marsinah’s other musical moments.
 The amazing Joan Diener is on hand to hit Lalume’s numbers out of the park; her vocal gymnastics in “Not Since Nineveh” still can make jaws drop.
 And Henry Calvin is powerful in “Was I Wazir.”
 Through the genius of Robert Wright and George Forrest, Borodin’s melodies have been transformed into great musical theater songs.
 The team’s lyrics still crackle with the intelligence, wit, and craft of a Cole Porter or Stephen Sondheim.
 The few melodies that Wright and Forrest created from scratch, such as “Rahadlakum” and the bridge to “Stranger in Paradise,” are so excellent and so authentic-sounding that they combine seamlessly with the Borodin music. — Gerard Alessandrini

 Music Theater of Lincoln Center Cast, 1965 (RCA) (4 / 5) Recorded in beautiful stereo, this Kismet boasts the show’s original star, Alfred Drake.
-It’s a joy to hear him recreate his most colorful role, and the elapsed years only add weight to his intelligent performance.
-One difference between this recording and the 1953 Broadway album is that the thrilling overture has been replaced by a watered-down section of Borodin’s “Polyvetsian Dances.”
+It’s a joy to hear him recreate his most colorful role, and the elapsed years only add further expertise to his performance.
+One difference between this recording and the 1953 Broadway album is that the thrilling overture has been replaced by a watered-down section of Borodin’s “Polovtsian Dances.”
 Still, Franz Allers’ conducting certainly has musical expertise.
-Most of the supporting cast is excellent, particularly Lee Verona as Marsinah.
-Anne Jeffreys, a major musical theater talent who rarely had tghe good fortune to be recorded, is Lalume; although not as witty as Joan Diener in the role, she has a versatile voice and gets to sing the sensual “Bored.”
+Most of the supporting cast is excellent, particularly Lee Venora as Marsinah.
+Anne Jeffreys, a major musical theater talent who rarely had the good fortune to be recorded, is Lalume; although not as witty as Joan Diener in the role, she has a versatile voice, and she gets to sing the sensual “Bored.”
 As for the Caliph, Richard Banke displays a wonderful tenor in his renditions of “Stranger in Paradise” and “Night of My Nights.”
 On the whole, this is a more intimate statement of the score than the original cast album and is fine as a second choice for your collection. — G.A.

 Studio Cast, 1989 (JAY, 2CDs) (2 / 5) This is a nearly-complete British studio recording of Kismet.
 Although parts of the score may benefit from a semi-operatic interpretation of the Borodin melodies, the performance is stodgy and lacks presence.
 The brassy Broadway elements of the score are sabotaged and, as a result, those sections simply seem old-fashioned.
 The usually wonderful Judy Kaye displays a certain amount of showbiz flamboyance as Lalume, but even she sounds too cautious.
 Donald Maxwell, Valerie Masterson, and especially David Rendall are first-rate singers, yet they all sound too stuffy for the score’s witty numbers and sensually romantic ballads.
 The fabulously talented Rosemary Ashe is fine in the small role of Ayah, momentarily bringing the proceedings to life.
 John Owen Edwards’ conducting is rather sloppy and never bouncy.
 The only real recommendation of this recording is the inclusion of five Wright-Forrest songs from Timbuktu, a 1979 rewrite of Kismet.
 Also included is “Bored” from the film version, here sung by Judy Kaye. — G.A.